 So how should you approach legal structuring for your DAO?
 Which countries should you choose from, and where should you start?
 These questions will be answered in this guide as we answer the following:

-• What are the best entities and countries for DAO incorporation?
+- What are the most popular entities and countries for DAO incorporation?

 Does a DAO need to be registered?